 Chicory, Road Aster

 Cichorium intybus L. is the correct and accepted scientific name for this species.
 The genus and species were both named and described by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.
 Cichorium intybus subsp. spicatum is the only accepted infraspecific name listed on Plants of the World Online.
-There are 29 synonyms of this species.

 For more detailed information about this plant, please refer to the links at the bottom of the page.